-Vector-borne disease control is an important function of the Clermont County General Health District.
+Vector-borne disease control is an important function of Clermont County Public Health.
 A vector is an organism which carries disease-causing microorganisms from one host to another.
 Various species of arthropods, animals, and birds are potential disease vectors.
 The arthropod vectors of particular concern are mosquitoes, ticks, flies, and cockroaches.
 The animal vectors most commonly of concern are rats, and mice.
 The bird vectors of concern are any species which tend to inhabit buildings, such as pigeons.

 Mosquitoes can carry diseases such as malaria, several kinds of encephalitis, and West Nile Virus (WNV).
 Ticks can carry Rocky Mountain Spotted Fever (RMSF), Lyme disease, and Ehrlichiosis.
 Flies can carry diseases such as typhoid fever, cholera, and dysentery.
 Cockroaches can carry diseases such as Escherichia coli (E. Coli), and Salmonella food poisoning.
 Rats and mice can carry diseases such as rat-bite fever, leptospirosis, and Salmonella food poisoning.
 Pigeons and other birds can carry diseases such as psittacosis, and histoplasmosis.

 The control of vectors in Clermont County is accomplished through nuisance complaint investigations, and public education.
-The Health District relies on citizen participation in order to control vector-borne diseases.
+Public Health relies on citizen participation in order to control vector-borne diseases.
 Citizen participation and cooperation are essential for the effective control of diseases, and disease vectors.
-The Health District also relies on the submission of nuisance complaints from the public in order to determine where conditions exist which might contribute to the spread of vector-borne diseases.
+Public Health also relies on the submission of nuisance complaints from the public in order to determine where conditions exist which might contribute to the spread of vector-borne diseases.

 It is the responsibility of the property owner to correct conditions which might contribute to the spread of vectors, and vector-borne diseases.
-The Health District does not itself perform any type of vector control.
-The Health District has no spraying program, and no capability to either treat or alter vector habitat.
+Public Health does not itself perform any type of vector control.
+Public Health has no spraying program, and no capability to either treat or alter vector habitat.

 The control of vectors can be accomplished by the application of pesticides, alteration of the vector’s habitat, or the removal of the vector’s food source.
 Often the best way to achieve the control of vectors is to combine these tactics into an integrated pest management (IPM) strategy.
 Using an IPM strategy causes less disruption to the environment, and reduces the health risks associated with the use of pesticides.
 Relying only on pesticides for vector control, or using pesticides indiscriminately can cause vectors to develop resistance to pesticides, and harm non-target organisms.